Intel-bigdata/SSM/supports/data-sync-performance-test/Disaster Recovery Performance Test on Large Namespace.md

 Intuitively, storing large amount of records/data in database may lead to performance degrade.
 In our cases, large namespace (large amount of files on HDFS) may lead to performance degrade of SSM.
 Because SSM fetches all namespace from namenode and stores them in database (default is mysql).
 In this test, we want to evalute this issue on SSM Data Sync.

 ## Objectives
-1. Evaluting SSM Data Sync's performance on large namespace (from 10M~100M).
+1. Evaluating SSM Data Sync's performance on large namespace (from 10M~100M).
 2. Find/solve bottlenecks in SSM.
 3. Find/solve bottlenecks in Data Sync module.

-**Baseline: Distcp**
+**Baseline: DistCp**

 ## Metrics and Analysis
 ### Environment
 **10 Nodes are required:**

-1. 8 nodes for 2 HDFS Clusters (each contains 1 namenode and 3 datanodes)
+1. 8 nodes for 2 HDFS Clusters (primary and standby clusters, each contains 1 namenode and 3 datanodes)
 2. 1 node for SSM Server.
 SSM Agents are deployed on datanode of Primary HDFS.
 3. 1 node for mysql.